quantvc/python-stdnet/README.rst

 =================
 * Python 2.6, 2.7, 3.2, 3.3 and pypy_.
 Single code-base.
 * redis-py_ for redis backend.
+* Optional pymongo_ for the mongo backend.
 * Optional pulsar_ when using the asynchronous connections or the test suite.
-* You need access to a Redis_ server version 2.6 or above.
+* You need access to a Redis_ server version 2.6 or above and/or a Mongo_ server.

 Philosophy